Dante’s Glen

 Ascent: 280 m

-One of the best known beauty spots on the Mountains: a secluded glen with ferns, mossy rocks, a creek and several waterfalls.
+One of the best known beauty spots in the Mountains: a secluded glen with ferns, mossy rocks, a creek and several waterfalls.

 This area was not developed until 1879.
 José Guillermo Hay bought large tracts of land at that time in North and South Lawson.
 Joseph Hay was one of the first Trustees of Lawson’s Reserves and was responsible for developing the reserves to the North and South of the railway line.